vkhatri/chef-filebeat/README.md

 - *max_backoff* (optional, String)	- filebeat prospector configuration attribute
 - *backoff_factor* (optional, Integer)	- filebeat prospector configuration attribute
 - *force_close_files* (optional, TrueClass/FalseClass)	- filebeat prospector configuration attribute
+- *include_lines* (optional, Array)  - A list of regular expressions to match the lines that you want Filebeat to include.
+Filebeat exports only the lines that match a regular expression in the list.
+By default, all lines are exported.
+- *exclude_lines* (optional, Array)  - A list of regular expressions to match the lines that you want Filebeat to exclude.
+Filebeat drops any lines that match a regular expression in the list.
+By default, no lines are dropped.

 ## How to Add Filebeat Output via Node Attribute